 Most of the healthcare professionals are conscious about HIPAA, and of course conscientious about patients’ rights to complete confidentiality.
 And the healthcare industry has adopted the best practice of annual HIPAA training processes to cover the new workforce members and periodic refreshers for all employees.

-Most often we associate a PHI breach when a nurse is using messaging App or other text messaging system that is not encrypted or HPAA secured.
-Or, when a nurse shares patient information with a person who is not a member of the healthcare team or when a patient’s electronic medical record is accessed for a personal reason when a nurse is not providing care.
+Most often we associate a PHI breach when a nurse is using a messaging app or other text system to transmit patient records in a way that is not encrypted or HIPAA secured.
+Or, when a nurse shares patient information with a person who is not a member of the medical practice or when a patient’s electronic medical record is accessed for a personal reason when a nurse is not providing care.

 The nurse involved in this case was employed in the hospital’s ICU, and she remotely accessed patient census lists 11 times when not at work.
-The lists contained private health information, including patient names, ages, diagnoses, medications and other personal information.
+The lists contained private health information, including patient names, ages, diagnoses, medications and other identifiable health information.

 When a supervisor discovered the nurse accessed the list, she was told her actions were in violation of the hospital “information security policies”.
 Although the nurse’s reason of checking the list was to determine ICU staffing and whether she would be required to work assigned shifts.